11 Business process management examples across industries

 Curriculum approval

 Establish a formal process for proposing and approving new courses or program changes.
-Route proposals through department heads, curriculum committees, and academic deans for review and feedback, creating a clear audit trail of the approval process.
+Route proposals through department heads, curriculum committees, and academic deans for review and feedback, creating a clear record of the approval process.

 Financial aid processing

-Streamline the application and awarding of financial aid.
-Create a workflow to track student applications, verify eligibility, and automatically notify students of their aid packages, reducing manual work and improving response times.
+Standardize the application and awarding of financial aid.
+Create a workflow to track student applications, verify eligibility, and automatically notify students of their aid packages reducing manual work and improving response times.

 Client onboarding

 Standardize the new client intake process by creating a workflow to collect engagement letters, tax documents, and access to bookkeeping software.
-Assign tasks to the appropriate team members to ensure a smooth start to the engagement.
+Assign tasks to the appropriate team members to ensure a smooth start to the engagement with clear visibility into what's been received and what's still outstanding before billable work begins.

 Tax preparation